NEU-DSG/dailp-encoding/README.md

 # DAILP

+![CI](https://github.com/NEU-DSG/dailp-encoding/workflows/CI/badge.svg)

 This is a repository for the data structure and website code of the Digital Archive of American Indian Languages Preservation and Perseverance ([DAILP](https://dailp.northeastern.edu)) project at [Northeastern University](https://northeastern.edu).
 Explore Cherokee manuscripts and language data at our website [dailp.netlify.app](https://dailp.netlify.app).

-![CI](https://github.com/NEU-DSG/dailp-encoding/workflows/CI/badge.svg)

-For maintainers: to trigger a new deploy of our data, go [here](https://github.com/NEU-DSG/dailp-encoding/actions?query=workflow%3ACI) and click `Run workflow`.
-This process pulls in all our annotated spreadsheets, puts them into our database and converts them to TEI.
-The job also runs automatically every time a commit is pushed to the `main` branch, and deploys the website on [Netlify](https://www.netlify.com/).

 ## Plans